The History of Yagyū Shinkage Ryū

 2-1.
 The Birth of Shinkage-Ryū

 Sekishūsai and his fifth son, Munenori, demonstrated Shinkage Ryū before Lord Tokugawa Ieyasu.
-Due to that meeting, Munenori served Lord Ieyasu, 2nd Shōgun Lord Hidetada and 3rd Shōgun Lord Iemitsu as a teacher of heihō (swordsmanship).
+Due to that meeting, Munenori was employed by Lord Ieyasu, and became a teacher of heiho(swordsmanship) for 2nd and 3rd Tokugawa Shoguns, Lord Hidetada and Lord Iemitsu.
 As a result, the name Shinkage Ryū became well known throughout the entire country.
 Munenori became the founder of the “Edo Yagyū”.
-However the “Edo Yagyū” lost the blood line of the Yagyū family descending from Sekishūsai in the time of Yoshikata, the great-grandson of Munenori.
+However the “Edo Yagyū” lost the Yagyū family bloodline in the time of Yoshikata, the great-grandson of Munenori.

-From Toshitoshi, the 3rd headmaster of Shinkage Ryū, to Tokugawa Yoshinao the first lord of the Owari Tokugawa Domain, to Yagyū Toshikane, to Tokugawa Mitsutomo, the second lord of the Owari Tokugawa Domain, Shinkage Ryū lineage was passed down by eleven heads of Yagyū family and seven lords of Owari Domain (one of the seven lords died before ascending to the lordship) until the Meiji Restoration.
+The tradition was passed from Toshitoshi, the 3rd headmaster of Shinkage Ryū; to Tokugawa Yoshinao the first lord of the Owari Tokugawa Domain; to Yagyū Toshikane; to Tokugawa Mitsutomo, the second lord of the Owari Tokugawa Domain.
+Until the Meiji Restoration, the lineage had been passed down by eleven heads of Yagyū family and seven lords of Owari Domain (one of the seven lords died before ascending to the lordship).

 2-2.
 Yagyū Shinkage Ryū in Modern Era